Which BI tool is suitable for what?

 Good scalability and governance options.

-Licenses & app sizes need to be well planned.
+Licenses & app sizes must be well planned.

 Conclusion – suitable for: